lachrist/aran/README.md

 ## Setup

-The setup code will add a `builtins` field to the advice whose value will be an object containing functions of the global object.
+The setup code will add a `primordials` field to the advice whose value will be an object containing functions of the global object.
 Saving builtins functions is necessary because some language-level operations are desugared into calls to builtins function.
-The prevent modification of the global object from affecting the behavior of language-level operations we need to store them upfront.
+To prevent modifications of the global object from affecting the behavior of language-level operations we need to store some builtins upfront.
-For instance `o.k` will be instrumented into something like `__ARAN__.builtins["Reflect.get"](o, "k")` rather than directly `Reflect.get(o, "k")` which is affected by the state of the global object.
+For instance `o.k` will be instrumented into something like `__ARAN__.primordials["Reflect.get"]($o, "k")` rather than directly `Reflect.get($o, "k")` which is affected by the state of the global object.

-### Existing Builtins
+Below is a list of the all the primordials stored by the setup code along with the language-level operations which they help desugar:

 * `global`: Declaring/writing/reading global variables and the initial value of `this`.
 * `eval`: Detect whether a syntactic direct eval call actually resolves to a direct eval call at runtime.